cl3mcg/aoc2024/README.md

 Some of the answers to these challenges are not optimized, meaning that it might be necessary to let the script run for a long time before getting the answer of the challenge.
 I tried to focus on solving the challenges in the first place, and then, if time allows me, I can spend time in solving the challenges _in a good way_.
 The objective being to take some pleasure in this experience, I really looked for the "excitement rush" of getting the answers right rather than getting the answers beautifully.
 The objective is to learn things and to have fun after all.

 Finally, most of the comments in the code are coming from LLMs which are great tools to write comments and document the code.
-I use LLMs only to write comments and don't rely on these tools to solve the challenges.
+I use LLMs only to write comments and don't rely on these tools to solve the challenges (with the notable exception of regular expressions).

 ## Contact information